-Israel cuts Gaza fuel transfers in half after rocket attack
+Israeli PM cuts Gaza fuel transfers amid flurry of threats

-JERUSALEM (AP) — The Israeli military on Monday cut fuel transfers to Gaza in half in response to rocket attacks against Israel, raising tensions along its southern border in addition to a renewed threat from the north amid its reported strikes against Iranian targets in Syria, Iraq and Lebanon.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu ordered the military on Monday to cut fuel transfers to Gaza in half in response to rocket attacks from the coastal strip, raising tensions along Israel’s southern border in addition to a renewed threat from the north amid reported Israeli strikes on Iranian targets in Syria, Iraq and Lebanon.

+Netanyahu also instructed his staff to prepare plans for building a new neighborhood in a West Bank settlement where a teenage Israeli girl was killed in an explosion blast last week.
+Israel said the blast was a Palestinian attack.

+The flurry of activity comes amid a massive manhunt by Israeli troops for the 17-year-old’s killers and dire warnings from Lebanon’s Hezbollah leader of an imminent attack, just weeks before an unprecedented repeat Israeli election.

-Israeli Prime Minister Benjamin Netanyahu ordered the measure to take effect immediately and until further notice.
+Netanyahu ordered the Gaza measure to take effect immediately and until further notice.
 The cut is expected to exacerbate the already dire flow of electricity in the impoverished coastal strip.
 The move follows airstrikes the military carried out overnight in the Gaza Strip, after three rockets were launched from the territory into southern Israel.

 The military said the airstrikes included one on the office of a Hamas commander in the northern Gaza Strip.
 There were no reports of casualties.